 Standard Operating Procedures

-With over 7 million workplaces under its jurisdiction, OSHA does not have the capacity to inspect all workplaces.
-Instead, they prioritize job sites on which an injury has occurred or there is a report of imminent danger.
+With over 7 million workplaces under its jurisdiction, OSHA does not have the capacity to inspect all workplaces unless a report of unsafe conditions or illness/injury occurs.

 Avoid OSHA inspections by remaining in compliance.
 Warehouse owners and managers should conduct their own audits and inspections.
 Basic high-level inspections should be done daily or weekly, while a detailed audit should be done at least once a year.